Trungram Gyalwa Rinpoche: Trungram mind-stream emanation lineage

-The first Trungram Gyalwa, born in Lhathog, Eastern Tibet, was a yogi celebrated for his meditative attainments.
-Initially recognized as Gyalwa Trülku ("Victorious Incarnation"), he later adopted the name Trungram Gyalwa after revitalizing Trungram Monastery, situated near the Sichuan-Tibet border.
-His younger brother and disciple, Trinley Rabgye, became the first Aten Rinpoche, establishing a parallel lineage.
+The first Trungram Gyalwa was born in Lhathog, Eastern Tibet, remained a yogi his entire life, known for his meditational attainment, and was given the name "Gyalwa Tulku".
+Under his guidance, the Trungram Monastery located at the border of Sichuan and Tibet flourished and "Trungram" was added to his name.
+His younger brother and disciple Trinley Rabgye became the first Aten Rinpoche.